-Mission Yogurt, Inc. and its subsidiary companies own and operate food and beverage concepts primarily in high-traffic airports, including Denver, San Diego and Norman Y. Mineta San José International Airports.
-With more than a quarter century of experience, Mission operates a wide range of concepts, including fast food, fast casual and full-service restaurants and bars.
+Mission Yogurt, Inc. and its subsidiary companies own and operate food and beverage concepts primarily in high traffic airports, including Denver, San Diego, and San Jose International Airports.
+With more than a quarter-century of experience, Mission operates a wide range of concepts, including fast food, fast-casual and full-service restaurants and bars.

-Mission Yogurt, Inc. is a certified Airport Concessions Disadvantaged Business Enterprise (ACDBE) and is one of Colorado’s fastest growing companies, employing more than 700 people.
-In the past three years, Mission’s sales have steadily climbed, and in 2014, sales reached an all-time high with 30 percent year-over-year growth.
-From Mission’s humble beginning with one frozen yogurt location in Arvada, Colorado to now operating 18 successful concepts, Mission’s goals remain the same: maintain steady growth, develop the best team in the industry, and provide an elite customer experience to travelers.
+Mission Yogurt, Inc. is certified as an Airport Concessionaire Disadvantaged Business Enterprise (ACDBE), yet also one of Colorado’s fastest growing companies, currently employing more than 650 people.
+In the past three years, Mission’s sales have steadily climbed, and in 2014, sales reached an all time high with 30% year-over-year growth.
+From Mission Yogurt, Inc.’s humble beginning with one frozen yogurt location in Arvada, Colorado, to now assisting with the operation and business training to more than 20 successful concepts, Mission’s goals remain the same: Steady growth, developing the best team in the industry, and providing an elite customer experience to the traveling public.

 Rod Tafoya has nearly 30 years of experience in the restaurant business, including more than 25 at the helm of Mission Yogurt.
 From an early age, Tafoya had a connection to, and fascination with, airports.
 As a child, his mother worked at Denver’s Stapleton International Airport, and his father was an engineer for the city of Denver.
 It wasn’t until after he graduated with an MBA from UCLA, received a B.S. in Engineering from Johns Hopkins University and held a marketing position at IBM, however, that he considered a career connection.